 Once advanced into the doctoral program by the Graduate School, the student shall be eligible to qualify for graduate assistance totaling no more than 60 months.
 Once in the doctoral program, the student is subject to all of the academic, retention, and exit requirements for a regular doctoral program.

 If for any reason, a student who has been admitted into the accelerated entry program fails to complete the doctoral program successfully that student shall not automatically be re-admitted into the master’s program.
-Instead, the student may (if so desired) make formal application for admission into the master’s program in plant biology.
+Instead, the student may (if so desired) make formal application for admission into the M.S. in Plant Biology program.

-Following admission to the program and before registration for course work, the student must consult a staff member representing the field of major interest or, if this is unknown, the Director of Graduate Studies of the department, for assistance in planning the first registration.
-At registration, deficiencies and specific departmental requirements must be considered first.
+Following admission to the program and before registration for course work, the student must consult a staff member representing the field of major interest or, if this is unknown, the Director of Graduate Studies of the program, for assistance in planning the first registration.
+At registration, deficiencies and specific program requirements must be considered first.

 Within the first semester of the program, the student must select a faculty member who is willing to serve as the major adviser.
 The major adviser in consultation with the student will then select appropriate faculty members to comprise the advisory committee.
-For the master’s degree program, a minimum of three people shall make up the advisory committee, two of whom must be voting members of the Plant Biology program.
-The advisory committee for the Ph.D. degree program will be composed of at least five people, three of whom must be voting members of the plant biology faculty and one who must be from outside the department.
+For the M.S. in Plant Biology degree program, a minimum of three people shall make up the advisory committee, two of whom must be voting members of the Plant Biology program.
+The advisory committee for the Ph.D. in Plant Biology degree program will be composed of at least five people, three of whom must be voting members of the plant biology faculty and one who must be from outside the program.
 The Director of Graduate Studies is an ex-officio member of each graduate advisory committee.
 The duties of the advisory committee are to:

 - plan, approve and file with the Director of Graduate Studies the program of study, and advise the student on his/her research program especially during the first semester of the student’s program;